-Neuro-ophthalmology is a highly specialized branch of medicine focusing on eye conditions caused by health issues that affect the nervous system.
+Neuro-ophthalmology is a specialized branch of medicine that focuses on eye conditions caused by health issues that affect the nervous system.
 This includes loss of sight due to brain or optic nerve injury.
 Trauma, inflammation, tumors, toxicities, strokes, and infections can also cause these injuries.

-A neuro-ophthalmologist will also see patients that have trouble with eye movements and coordination.
+neuro-ophthalmologist will also see patients that have trouble with eye movements and coordination.
 This may result in a patient’s eyes looking different ways, or double vision due to misalignment.
-These conditions are related to the brain as well as the muscles that control the eye.
+These conditions relate to the brain as well as the muscles that control the eye.

-Symptoms of neuro-ophthalmic conditions vary, depending on their exact cause and the specific nerves being affected.
+Symptoms of neuro-ophthalmic conditions vary as each condition depends on their exact cause and the specific nerves they affect.
 Some of the most common symptoms include:

 Our specialists can treat a variety of neuro-ophthalmology disorders, including: